The Guide to Sheet Metal Fabrication Finishes

 Galvanized finishes are less versatile regarding aesthetics, as the zinc coating typically gives a dull gray appearance.

-When to use this: The protection it offers makes it an excellent choice for pieces that will face harsh environments.
+When to use this: The protection it offers makes it an excellent choice for pieces that face harsh environments.

 Plated